awslabs/sagemaker-debugger/README.md

 SageMaker will automatically monitor your training job for you with the Rules specified and create a `CloudWatch` event that tracks the status of the Rule, so you can take any action based on them.

-If you want a greater configuration and control, see [Running SageMaker jobs with Amazon SageMaker Debugger](docs/sagemaker.md) for more information.
+If you want additional configuration and control, see [Running SageMaker jobs with Debugger](docs/sagemaker.md) for more information.

 #### Running on Your Own Container